Convent of Santa Maria del Gesù: Artistic works preserved inside

 The convent houses a picture gallery with restored works created between the beginning of the 17th and the end of the 18th century and a library with over 5000 volumes.

 The church houses a 17th century organ, with original pipes still functioning.
 The choir is made of wood and carved, it is fire-dated to 1547 with inlaid panels dating back to the early 1400s, probably coming from the Abbey of Sant'Angelo del Bosco, an abbey destroyed by the earthquake of 1456.

 Inside there are a polyptych and a triptych by Antonio Stabile da Potenza, with numerous canvases and panels, dating back to around 1560–70.

 In around 1611 Giovanni Todisco created on the north side of the cloister of the convent, where there are three communicating rooms, some tempera murals arranged on opposite lunettes and depicting the story of Saint Francis of Assisi, the Franciscan saints and the birth of Jesus.

 In 1980, a bronze door was created by Father Tarcisio Manta, on which some miracles of Saint Anthony and his death are depicted.

+Detail of a fresco depicting the noble Baroness Caterina Zurolo, kneeling before Jesus Christ.